Estimated reading time: 10 minutes

 Pay attention to the Minnesota Statutes to avoid trouble with the government.
 But in the meantime, marijuana grow defense attorney Thomas Gallagher works hard to defend the innocent people caught up in these criminal prosecutions.

-“Making Concentrate at Home With the Cannabis I Grow?”
+“Making Concentrate at Home With Cannabis I Grow?”

 Some ask “Can I legally make cannabis concentrate in my own residence, with cannabis I’ve grown there?”
 The new statute addresses that: